nasa/GeneLab_Data_Processing/Metagenomics/Illumina/Workflow_Documentation/NF_MGIllumina/README.md

 > Note: Singularity is also available through [Anaconda](https://anaconda.org/conda-forge/singularity).

-> Note: Alternately, Docker can be used in place of Singularity.
+> Note: Alternatively, Docker can be used in place of Singularity.
 To get started with Docker, see the [Docker CE installation documentation](https://docs.docker.com/engine/install/).

 <br>